k2view-academy/K2View-Academy/articles/20_jobs_and_batch_services/08_batch_process_commands.md

 <p>
 Displays the status of instances of a given Batch process ID:

-- STATUS, shows one of the following states: WAITING, COMPLETED, FAILED.
+- STATUS, which can be either WAITING, COMPLETED, FAILED.
 - ENTITIES, lists of entities separated by a comma.
 - AFFINITY, DCs or nodes.
 - SORT_BY_PROCESS_TIME, if True, shows only the entities with the highest process time.
 If set, ignore all other parameters.
-- LIMIT, default LIMIT defined in the config.ini if no LIMIT is provided as an argument. </p>
+- LIMIT, default limit defined in the config.ini if no limit is provided as an argument. </p>
 </td>
 <td valign="top" width="300pxl">
 <p>batch_details 'a4587541-b12d-4329-affd-7c25516c9cde';</p>